What Causes Lower Back Pain? It’s All In The Hips, Literally.

 Unless you’re a yogi, or physical therapist, you won’t know what a psoas is.
 To keep it real simple, it’s the muscle that joins the lower body to the upper body and the back to the front.
 It starts at the lower end of several vertebrae in your spine and it ends at the top of the femur.

 Think of it as a very important bridge which stabilizes your entire body.
-That is it’s function to maintain stability and strength between all the parts mentioned above.
-You wouldn’t have the ability to walk upright with two legs while maintaining posture without it.
+That is it’s the function to maintain stability and strength between all the parts mentioned above.
+You wouldn’t have the ability to walk upright with two legs while maintaining a posture without it.

 So what happens if the psoas is weak or tight?